andkret/Cookbook/sections/08-InterviewQuestions.md

 -   What is Jira and what is it used for?

-Certainly!
-Here are 10 more data engineering-specific interview questions that focus on Python and related tools and concepts:

 1. **What is Apache Spark, and how can you use it with Python?**
    - **Answer**: Apache Spark is a distributed data processing framework that allows for big data processing with in-memory computing capabilities.
 You can use it with Python through PySpark, which provides a Python API for Spark.
 PySpark enables data engineers to write Spark applications in Python.